 On each campus, the library provides access to library staff and collections, as well as seating for individual or group study.
 Wireless Internet access is available for use with laptops, and desktop computers are networked to student use copiers/printers.
 Where study rooms are provided, they are to be used in accordance with posted guidelines.
 The "Library Use Policy" defines expectations for appropriate use of the facility and consequences for failure to comply.
-Please note that only certain designated foods are permitted in the library and beverages must be in approved containers.
-Current hours are posted on the library website at www.roseman.edu/library.
+Current hours are posted on the library website at .
+The library provides staffed service desk hours as well as extended self-service hours with key card access via your University identification card.